josephmate/OdinCodeBrowser/README.md

            [CharSequenceTranslator.translate](https://josephmate.github.io/OdinCodeBrowser/commons-text_1.9/org/apache/commons/text/translate/CharSequenceTranslator.html#linenum84)
         5. Ignore not being able to navigate to the overloaded method.
 Odin doesn't support that yet.
         6. Validate.isTrue which is in apache commons lang3
+        7. Again ignore that it went to the wrong overload of Validate.isTrue
         7. Which throws IllegalArgumentException which allows you to navigate to jdk8!
 9. [ ] Nice syntax highlighting somehow without javascript!
      1. [x] Some syntax highlighting